nawrockie/vadr-build-tools/00README.txt

 If you are using the C shell, add the following lines to the '.cshrc' file in your home directory:

-setenv VADRBUILDTOOLSDIR<path to current directory (created by git clone command above)>
+setenv VADRBUILDTOOLSDIR <path to current directory (created by git clone command above)>
+setenv VADRINFERNALDEVDIR /panfs/pan1/infernal/notebook/19_0905_inf_cmbuild_eforce/infernal/src

 After adding the setenv lines to your .cshrc file, source that file to update your current environment with the command: